Aether-Electromagnetic theory and the Casimir effect: Casimir energy

 \section{Casimir energy}

 As we have said before, in flat spacetime, the Casimir energy arises as a consequence of boundary conditions imposed on the quantum field.
 As we have imposed on the system two distinct boundary conditions \eqref{eq07}, a finite Casimir energy contribution can be evaluated.
-In this way, the total vacuum energy is given by the following expression
+In this way, the total vacuum energy is given by the following expression \cite{Poppenhaeger:2003es,Bordag:2009zz}

 where in our case $k^2=k_x^2+k_y^2$, $L^2$ is the area of the plates and $\ell=2$.
-The parameter $\ell$ is called the dimension regularizer.
+Here, $p$ is the possible polarizations of the photon (In the case of extra dimension $p=3$) and for $n = 0$, there is only one polarization possible \cite{Bordag:2009zz}.
+The parameter $\ell$ is called the dimension regularization.
 We use it instead of the dimension number because it allows us to perform the integral \eqref{e1} through the relation

 Consequently, the integral in \eqref{e1} may be solved by writing it as

 where $r=-1/2$ is a regularization parameter that has allowed us to compute the integral above, it is removed by taking the limit $r\to-1/2$.
 Now we replace the exponent on the brackets by $s=r-\ell/2$, and we get